dektlong/dekt-devx-demo/README.md

   - Make sure domain, system-repo and registry-host are identical across all configs

 - Update your registry details in ```.config/dekt-dev-supplychain.yaml``` and ```.config/dekt-build-supplychain.yaml```
-  - Note: since this is a custom supply chain, the registry values defined in ```tap-dev.yaml``` are NOT applied automatically
+  - Note: since this is a custom supply chain, the registry values defined in custom supply chains are NOT applied automatically

 - Review ```.config/scan-policy.yaml``` and customized if need